-Michael W. Davis is a partner with Barley Snyder and concentrates his practice in the areas of higher education, environmental, agribusiness, real estate, and municipal law.
+Michael W. Davis is a partner with Barley Snyder and concentrates his practice in the areas of environmental, real estate, agribusiness, higher education and municipal law.
 Mike’s 20 years of practice have provided him with experience representing a wide range of clients ranging from large Fortune 500 companies to small closely held businesses, agricultural ventures, colleges, economic development companies, industrial development organizations and government entities including counties, townships, boroughs, zoning hearing boards, housing authorities, and industrial development authorities.

 As chair of Barley Snyder’s Environmental Law Group, Mike routinely assists his clients with the environmental aspects of real estate and business transactions including site remediation, permitting, cleanup compliance, and Brownfield development.
 Mike’s 20 years of experience in the environmental area have provided him with ample experience interfacing with the Pennsylvania Department of Environmental Protection (DEP) and the United States Environmental Protection Agency (EPA) on regulatory issues.
 Additionally, Mike has extensive experience in handling issues regarding: